JosieOnGit/Luniks/Historic Events/List of notable names.md

 We'll bring you there."

+*Alternatively, this list of examples can also be exchanged for simply a list of cities that are connected to Vestia Rapid.*

 *Planned is a combination of purple and grey colours with stock high speed rail footage.
 Just like now LTS banners were proposed and created as a concept, the same process should happen for the brand identity of Vestia Rapid.*